admost/AMR/Cordova_Integration/README.md

 ## Notes

-+ <a name="notes1"></a>Remove Unsused Adaptors
++ <a name="notes1"></a>Remove Unsused Adapters

-To remove unsused AMR adaptors from your project;
+To remove unsused AMR adapters from your project;
-  * Find 'Podfile' file in your project and delete unused AMR adaptor lines.
+  * Find 'Podfile' file in your project and delete unused AMR adapter lines.
   * On terminal, navigate your iOS project folder, then execute following code;
 ```perl
 $ pod install